Viewing Distance Tutorial

 The best way to size your product is to cut a piece of paper in the approximate size you think you'll want and tape it to your application surface to see the outcome.
 If your first attempt is too small or too large, you can always re-size it and repeat the process.
 Take it one step further and use a marker to write up what you think you'll design.
 Once you feel like you've got it exactly the right size, use those dimensions to order your product.

 Picking the right size of text is going to be based on the font, colors, and ideal viewing distance.
 If you plan on having people view your design from about 25 feet away, you will need your lettering to be at least 1 inch letters in a sans-serif font, like Arial, and use high contrasting colors like black text on a white background.
-See the following graphic to learn more about viewing distance.
+As an example, take a look at this graphic.
+You'll notice that the further away the design is from the viewer, the larger the lettering needs to be in order for the message to be readable.

 Fonts and Readability